frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 Primitive types are neat and all, but we are serious people!
 What about things like tuples?
 Surely I should be able to transmute a `&[(u64, i8)]` to binary and back, right?
 Yes, you should.
 But...

-... its complicated.
+... it's complicated.
 You see, we built this trait to reach beyond primitive types.
 Much further beyond.

 Ok, let's just write down this trait.